aprildunnam/PowerApps/DeskReservation/README.md

 ## Support

-While we don't support samples, if you encounter any issues while using this sample, you can [create a new issue](https://github.com/pnp/powerapps-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=YOURSAMPLENAME&authors=@YOURGITHUBUSERNAME&title=YOURSAMPLENAME%20-%20).
+While I don't support samples, if you encounter any issues while using this sample, you can [create a new issue](https://github.com/aprildunnam/powerapps/issues/new?)

-For questions regarding this sample, [create a new question](https://github.com/pnp/powerapps-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=YOURSAMPLENAME&authors=@YOURGITHUBUSERNAME&title=YOURSAMPLENAME%20-%20).

-Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/powerapps-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=YOURSAMPLENAME&authors=@YOURGITHUBUSERNAME&title=YOURSAMPLENAME%20-%20).

 ## For more information